Skip to main content

 Similar to H 862.
 Would allow producers to sell nonperishable products directly to consumers within the state, without needing a license or permit from the health department.

 Similar to H 915.
-Would allow producers to sell nonperishable products directly to consumers within the state, without needing a license or permit from the health department.
+Would have allowed producers to sell nonperishable products directly to consumers within the state, without needing a license or permit from the health department.

 Massachusetts H 8622022 Cottage FoodFailed